openharmony/docs/en/application-dev/arkts-utils/worker-introduction.md

 - You must register the **onerror** API in the main thread to listen for worker thread errors, which might cause a JavaScript crash.

+- Worker thread files cannot be used across HAPs.

 ### Precautions for File Paths